isomerpages/moe-methodistgirlssch/_admissions/Financial Assistance Scheme/Secondary School.md

 #### Income Criteria & Benefits

-From 1 April 2020 the revised benefits are as shown in the table below:
+From 1 Jan 2023 the revised benefits are as shown in the table below:

 <style type="text/css">
 .tg {